SamuelHenriqueDeMoraisVitrio/Computer-Architecture/README.md

 On the third day, I finalized the general communication between each component and the initial functionality.
 I also gained a better understanding of how the overall clock and response decoding work.

 ### Fourth Day:
 On this day, I completed the entire processor and established communication between the ROM and RAM.
-Additionally, I clearly defined the instructions for the 'Control Unit' (CU), which I found to be the most tedious part of the process.
+Additionally, I clearly defined the instructions for the [Control Unit](cu-control-unit) (CU), which I found to be the most tedious part of the process.

 ## Processor:
 The processor operates based on cycles, where each clock pulse updates a specific component until the final step, after which it returns to the beginning.
 During each machine cycle, the processor essentially: